bondy-io/bondy/doc/guides/database/convergence.md

 convergence is derivable in PromQL with no scrape-time network traffic: an instance is converged when every node reports the same hash.

-The frontier is a maximum, not a prefix.
-It records that `Seq` 7 arrived from an origin; it does not, by itself, record that 5 and 6 did.
-Closing that gap is the fold's job — see `doc/guides/database/prefix_closure.md`.
+Each entry is a **prefix bound**, not a maximum: the largest `Seq` below which nothing from that origin is missing.
+Reporting 7 therefore does assert that 5 and 6 arrived — which is what makes equal frontiers mean equal operation sets.
+An operation folded above a hole is not lost and not reported: it is kept in a per-origin pending set and absorbed into the bound when the hole closes.
+See `doc/guides/database/prefix_closure.md`.

+A replica carrying a hole therefore reports a *lower* frontier than one that does not, so the hash oracle goes red while it is behind and clears when the hole fills.
+That is the intended reading, and it is a change from the maximum this frontier used to be: expect divergence to be visible where it previously was not.

 ## The sync round